microsoft/vscode-docs/docs/java/java-container.md

 This tutorial will walk you through building and deploying a [Docker](https://docker.com/) image for a Java application with Visual Studio Code.

-We will continue using the same Spring Boot application we built in our first [Java Tutorial](/docs/java/java-tutorial.md).
+We will continue using the same Spring Boot application we built in our  [Java Web App](/docs/java/java-webapp.md) tutorial.

 [Docker](https://docker.com/) is a Linux container management toolkit which allows users to publish and reuse container images.
 A Docker image is a recipe for running a containerized process.
 In this tutorial, we will build an Docker image for the web app, run the image locally, and then deploy it to the cloud.